In November 2007 Pat McMinn shared memories and images from her photo album.

-In 1969 Pat McMinn hosted the NZBC TV series A Girl to Watch Music By.
-Among her guests were Max Cryer and Ray Columbus, whose ventriloquism skit became legendary.
+In 1969 Pat McMinn was a guest on the NZBC TV series A Girl to Watch Music By.
+The hosts were Max Cryer and Ray Columbus, whose ventriloquism skit became legendary.

 In 2002, when a digitally remastered CD of Pat McMinn’s 1950s recordings was released as Still Entertaining, she told the Sunday Star-Times, “I've never stopped entertaining.”
 The compilation “sounded like a good idea, I thought.
 I was a bit of a pop idol in my time and lots of people still remember me so perhaps there’s a market for this.